raineylab/MotorController/README.md

 Dependencies:
-Requires ticcmd command line tool from Polulu and the Adafruit motor and motorkit (available as part of the Adafruit library and driver bundle) - both are available through GitHub
+Requires ticcmd command line tool from Polulu and the Adafruit motor and motorkit (available as part of the Adafruit library and driver bundle) - both are available through GitHub.
+GUI functionality uses PyQt5 freely available from pypi.org.